-If you are looking for a buy to let mortgage and you are self employed, don’t think for one second being self employed some how restricts your options, or interest rates are different.
+If you are looking for a buy to let mortgage and you are self employed, don’t think for one second being self employed somehow restricts your options or interest rates are different.
 They’re not..period.
-However the process of getting a buy to let mortgage if you are self employed can be harder.
-Let me share with you why a buy to let mortgage for the self employed can be a royal pain in the arse!
+However, the process of getting a buy to let mortgage if you are self-employed can be harder.
+Let me share with you why a buy to let mortgage for the self employed can be a royal pain in the ar#$!

 Listen I’m not going to start by saying it’s easy to get a buy to let mortgage, or in fact any type of mortgage for that matter…it’s not.
 And anyone who tells you otherwise is talking horse sh#t!
 So just be warned!

 However, the process of getting a but to let mortgage if you are self employed can be harder or easier depending on the lender…of course you are never going to know this!
 Not only that, one lender may be the flavour of the month now, but trust me, this doesn’t last!

 Oh and did I mention, they really don’t give a sh#t if you get a mortgage?
 They are looking for every reason to say ‘no’….and that’s the honest truth.

-Don’t forget, your dealing with people in a call centre, in a bank, in a building society who are completely detached from any emotional attachment to you.
+Don’t forget, you’re dealing with people in a call centre, in a bank, in a building society who are completely detached from any emotional attachment to you.